All Products

 }

-2. Add the custom permission policy to the RAM user.
-For details, see grant permissions to a RAM user.
+2. Attach the created custom policy to your Resource Access Management (RAM) user.
+For more information, see Grant permissions to a RAM user.

 Configuration method